isomerpages/imh-smhc/_registration/Terms and Conditions.md

 to time vested in or exercisable by the Organiser.</p>
 <p>&nbsp;<u>Q. ASSIGNMENT</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; Subject to the other provisions in these Terms,
+<p>1.&nbsp;Subject to the other provisions in these Terms, all the provisions
-all the provisions of these Terms shall be binding upon and inure to the benefit of the Parties and their respective permitted assigns and successors-in-title except that:</p>
+of these Terms shall be binding upon and inure to the benefit of the Parties and their respective permitted assigns and successors-in-title except that:</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Neither Party shall transfer or assign all or any of its rights, obligations or benefits hereunder in whole or in part to any third party, without the prior written consent of the other Party, which consent shall not be unreasonably withheld;</p>
+I.&nbsp;Neither Party shall transfer or assign all or any of its rights, obligations or benefits hereunder in whole or in part to any third party, without the prior written consent of the other Party, which consent shall not be unreasonably withheld;</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-II.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Any permitted assignee or transferee shall agree in writing to comply with all the provisions of these Terms; and</p>
+II.&nbsp;Any permitted assignee or transferee shall agree in writing to comply with all the provisions of these Terms; and</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; III.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; III.&nbsp;Any
-Any assignment shall not exceed the existing scope of these Terms.</p>
+assignment shall not exceed the existing scope of these Terms.</p>
-<p>&nbsp;</p>
-<p><u>R. SEVERABILITY</u>
+<p>&nbsp;<u>R. SEVERABILITY</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; In the event that any term, condition or provision
+<p>1.&nbsp;In the event that any term, condition or provision contained in
-contained in these Terms or the application of any such term, condition or provision shall be held by a court of competent jurisdiction to be wholly or partly illegal, invalid, unenforceable or a violation of any applicable law, statute or regulation of any jurisdiction, the same shall be deemed to be deleted from these Terms and shall be of no force and effect; whereas the remaining terms, conditions or provisions of these Terms shall remain in full force and effect as if such term, condition and provision had not originally been contained in these Terms, unless the severed provisions render the continuing performance of these Terms impossible, or materially change either Party’s rights or obligations under these Terms; in which event such Party may give written notice of its intent to terminate these Terms to the other Party.</p>
+these Terms or the application of any such term, condition or provision shall be held by a court of competent jurisdiction to be wholly or partly illegal, invalid, unenforceable or a violation of any applicable law, statute or regulation of any jurisdiction, the same shall be deemed to be deleted from these Terms and shall be of no force and effect; whereas the remaining terms, conditions or provisions of these Terms shall remain in full force and effect as if such term, condition and provision had not originally been contained in these Terms, unless the severed provisions render the continuing performance of these Terms impossible, or materially change either Party’s rights or obligations under these Terms; in which event such Party may give written notice of its intent to terminate these Terms to the other Party.</p>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; Notwithstanding the aforesaid, in the event
+<p>2.&nbsp;Notwithstanding the aforesaid, in the event of such deletion,
-of such deletion, the Parties hereto shall negotiate in good faith to agree to terms of mutually acceptable and satisfactory alternative provision(s) in place of the provision(s) so deleted.</p>
+the Parties hereto shall negotiate in good faith to agree to terms of mutually acceptable and satisfactory alternative provision(s) in place of the provision(s) so deleted.</p>
 <p>&nbsp;</p>
 <p><u>S. NO PARTNERSHIP</u>
 </p>